Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images: Introduction

 \section{Introduction}

-Electroencephalogram (EEG) signal is a physiological electrical signal with corresponding characteristics generated by the brain receiving certain stimulus.
-It not only can effectively reflect the functional state of the brain, but also give feedback on the current state of a person's physical function \cite{b1}, and is therefore widely used in the analysis of neurological diseases \cite{b2}, brain-computer interfaces \cite{b3}, and the study of cognitive processes \cite{b4}.
+Electroencephalogram (EEG) is a physiological electrical signal with corresponding characteristics generated by the brain receiving certain stimuli.
+It not only can effectively reflect the functional state of the brain, but also give feedback on the current state of a person's physical function \cite{I1}, and is therefore widely used in the analysis of neurological diseases \cite{I2}, brain-computer interfaces \cite{I3}, and the study of cognitive processes \cite{I4}.
 With the help of EEG devices, it is convenient to obtain event-related potential data (ERP) in visual working memory tasks.
-It has been found that there is a strong correlation between individual working memory capacity and the signals produced by the brain nervous system that maintain memory over species.
-EEG-based classification methods \cite{b5,b6} are important for further analysis of the mental activity during working memory.
+It has been found that there is a strong correlation between individual working memory capacity and the signals produced by the brain nervous system that maintains memory over species.
+EEG-based class ification methods \cite{I5,I6,add1} are important for further analysis of the mental activity during working memory.